Ypnose/ahrf/README.md

 ---------

 Code created by Ypnose, under BSD (3-Clause) License
-Thanks to Alexander for serving me as guinea pig.
-After all, I'm not the only man using ahrf, on this planet.
+Thanks to Alexander for serving me as a guinea pig.